RFM Score: Analysis, Formula, and How to Calculate It

 Ideally, you should calculate the RFM score automatically, using a dedicated solution for RFM segmentation.
 This way, you’ll have the RFM constantly updated based on customers’ behavior.

-In REVEAL, all customer RFM scores are calculated automatically based on transactional data captured by your eCommerce platform.
+For example, in REVEAL, a customer value optimization platform developed by Omniconvert, all customer RFM scores are calculated automatically based on transactional data captured by your eCommerce platform.

 The default RFM segments name are inspired by love life, so you can easily differentiate between a “Soulmate,” a “New Passion,” and a “Don Juan.”